WW2 Convoys in the Battle of the Atlantic: A Tribute

 A Tribute to the Merchant Navy Crews

-The story of the Allied Merchant Navy serving in the various theaters during WW2, can be told and retold many times, but this would still not be enough to allow us to really visualize that terrible reality.
-In writing this article, my main purpose is to provide a picture of the conditions under which Merchant Navy crews served in the Atlantic theater, and the sacrifices they made.
+The story of the Allied Merchant Navy serving in the various theaters during WW2 can be told and retold many times, but this would still not be enough to allow us to really visualize that terrible reality.
+The merchant sailors were civilians who faced awful conditions with a high loss of life.
+They deserve our deep respect and to be remembered with profound gratitude.
+In writing this article, my main purpose is to provide a picture of the conditions under which Merchant Navy crews served in the Atlantic theater and the sacrifices they made.

 My interest stems from the fact that most of my father’s relatives in Liverpool were connected one way or another with the Merchant Service, be it on the docks or on the ships themselves.

-During the first months of WW2, most of the losses in merchant shipping were due to surface raiders like the Graf Spee, which contrived to sink at least nine merchant ships in the few months between September, when war was declared, and December, when this battleship became involved in the Battle of the River Plate (see my previous article).
-These results were not considered satisfactory to the German High Command, especially as their U-boats (submarines) faced some difficulties in reaching the Atlantic due to the Royal Navy presence in the waters surrounding Britain especially on the East coast and in the Channel.
+During the first months of WW2, most of the losses in merchant shipping were due to surface raiders like the Graf Spee, which contrived to sink at least nine merchant ships in the few months between September, when war was declared, and December, when this battleship became involved in the Battle of the River Plate.
+These results were not considered satisfactory to the German High Command, especially as their U-boats (submarines) faced some difficulties in reaching the Atlantic due to the Royal Navy presence in the waters surrounding Britain, especially on the East coast and in the Channel.

 This situation made the Allied convoy system even more important for the survival of Britain, at that moment the only European nation left that was opposing the Nazi war machine.
 This was also the start of the most dangerous period for the Allies in all the long years of the Battle of the Atlantic, which did not conclude until the surrender of Germany in 1945.